Recently I've spent some time thinking over my current iOS development approaches. I was trying to figure out how to make it more efficient.

 - Persistence that I received for free out of the box

-It allowed to build the whole app in a cool data-driven manner:
+It allowed me to build the whole app in a cool data-driven manner:

 - App UI relies entirely on storage,

-- All side effects results, like network requests only update the storage when response received
+- All side effects results, like network, requests only update the storage when a response received

-- Storage changes trigger updates of the UI
+- Storage changes pass changes to the UI

-A kind of handcrafted unidirectional architecture, where direction is not actually restricted somehow.
+A kind of handcrafted unidirectional architecture, where the direction is not actually restricted somehow.